parisGPB/Neural-Style-Transfer/Results/RESULTS.md

   <img width="700" height="600" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Results/iterations.PNG">
 </p>

 In the first image (that correspond to initial random image after one iteration) we can recognise some shapes.
 The follow iterations show more details about the textures, objects and define the primary colors.
 Iterations 20, 30 , 40 , 50, 60, 70, 80, 90.
-Iteration number 100 shows much better result.
+Iteration number 100 shows much better result if we compare it with the initial ones.
 The main reason is that atter iteration number 10, the loss function is converging, so is better analyze 1 photo of each 10 iterations.
 Now, each photo show little improves from the lasts iterations, but at the end this improvements are so small that we can presume that around the 50 iteration we get the final image, but we still calculating 100 in order to analyze different loss function for different hyperparameters.

 #### Loss function:

-The function converge around 20 iterations.
+The function converge around 20 iterations in almost all tests made with 224x224 image size.
 At image at 50 the resulting image is practically equal than image at 100.

 <p align="center">
   <img width="500" height="450" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Results/loss%20function.PNG">